 What Are The Side Effects Of Jujube?

-Consuming large amounts of jujubes can cause drowsiness, diarrhea, reduced appetite, bloating, and malaise in rare cases.
+As per anecdotal evidence, consuming large amounts of jujubes may cause drowsiness, diarrhea, reduced appetite, constipation, bloating, and malaise in rare cases.
+Hence, consult your doctor.

 How to eat jujube fruit?

 You can eat jujube just as you would eat an apple – either by cutting it into slices or whole.
 Just make sure you remove the seed in the center.